Keyboard shortcuts

 Rosterable Implementation

-The Lecture model includes the Roster::Rosterable concern to manage the central student roster.
+The Lecture model includes the Rosters::Rosterable concern to manage the central student roster.

 MethodImplementation Detail